-As part of the asset diversification strategy, property lending and sale and leaseback investments are held.
+As part of the asset diversification strategy, property investments are held.
 The Company is inherently exposed to the risk of default by a borrower or tenant.

-Each property lending and sale and leaseback investment transaction is subject to a due diligence process to assess the credit risks implicit in the transaction and confirm that any risk of default has been appropriately mitigated.
+Each property investment transaction is subject to a due diligence process to assess the credit risks implicit in the transaction and confirm that any risk of default has been appropriately mitigated.
 The Company's interests are protected through taking security over the underlying property associated with the investment transaction.